boldingd/EclipsePhaseContent/HumbleBeginnings.md

 # The Skyward Collective

+> **Bauble**: OK, so, our cell had a bit of a run-in with these folk, so \@curé asked me and \@Gunslinger to look into them.
+> For circle-As, they're hard to probe; we'll provide our comments on this write-up, but so far, there's not much we can add.
+>
+> **Gunslinger\#MONOLITH**: These people are weird.
+> They're all AAs, and most of them have good rep.
+> But there's a lot that sets them apart from the rest of the Alliance, and \@Bauble's right, they're hard to get access to.

-The Skyward Collective is a social-anarchist cooperative consisting of a number of allied habitats.
+The Skyward Collective is an anarchist-communist cooperative consisting of a number of allied habitats.
 They're notable for their particular brand of hedonist collective anarchism, for their efforts at building new habitats and morphs, and for their advocacy for experimentation with safe seed AIs and super-intelligences.

 > **Gunslinger\#MONOLITH**: 🎵 one of these things is not like the others 🎵
 >
 > **anarcat**: Yeah, I feel like there's definitely going to be one main reason that we're interested in these folk.
+>
+> **Lola**: You're telling me.

 It should be noted early that, because of their preference for ad-hoc organization, different Skyward habs can have very different social structures.
 Some habs may have permanent working-groups that others do not; some may have very different lists of allowed nanotechnology; and some even have fundamentally different economic models.

+> **Padre**: "Allowed nanotechnology?"
+> Isn't that unusual for circle-A groups?
+>
+> **Bauble**: Yes, and yes.

 ## Founding Values